Barraquito: Preparation

 The condensed milk is first added, followed by the liqueur, espresso and lemon peel (in this order).
 Milk (can be frothed by any means available) is then added and cinnamon is sprinkled on top.

 Regional variations

-The barraquito is often known as a "zaperoco" in northern areas of Tenerife, it can be also spelled as “Saperoco”.
-In some places and menus, Barraquito is served without alcohol, while Zaperoco/Saperoco is served with alcohol.
+The barraquito is often known as a zaperoco in northern areas of Tenerife (such as Puerto de la Cruz and Buenavista).
+In some menus, Barraquito might be served without alcohol, while Zaperoco is served with alcohol, though this varies by establishment.